JohnSnowLabs/langtest/docs/pages/tests/fairness/min_gender_rougeLsum_score.md

 ## Min Gender RougeLsum Score

 This test evaluates the model for each gender seperately.
-The rougeLsum score for each gender is calculated and test is passed if they are higher than config.
+The rougeLsum score for each gender is calculated and the test passes if the scores are higher than the configured min score.

 **alias_name:** `min_gender_rougeLsum_score`